 What do I need to do to major in American Studies?

-You will need to take Introduction to American Studies, or a course that we approve as its equivalent.
-We have approved the following courses as equivalents to the introductory course.
+You will need to take Introduction to American Studies, or a course that the department approves as its equivalent.
+The following courses have been approved as equivalent to the introductory course.

 AMST 101 – Explorations of Race and Racism